Barfield Prep School

 Co-curricular

-The school’s longstanding Three Peaks department (it’s been running for 30 years, and is open to the public too) offers everything from quad biking, paintball shooting and archery to Aeroball, orienteering and the above-mentioned Leap of Faith, where pupils climb a pole to a small wooden platform and jump onto a trapeze bar.
+The school’s longstanding Three Peaks department (it’s been running for 30 years, and is open to the public too) offers everything from quad biking, paintball shooting, combat later tag and archery to Aeroball, orienteering and the exciting Leap of Faith, where pupils climb a pole to a small wooden platform and jump onto a trapeze bar.
+There’s also the fabulous two-level tree house for outdoor learning which is heated so pupils can use it all year round, plus a large tented area, an area for triathlon training, a huge climbing wall between two smaller ones, an area for den building and a Jacob’s ladder strung up a tree.
 All the activities help build confidence, communication and problem-solving skills, while being hugely fun.
-Other clubs include everything from junk modelling to mindfulness to triathlon training and Mandarin.

 School community

 The pastoral care is exemplary – it’s a particular passion of Mr Boyle’s, and the warm atmosphere of the school is palpable.
-A pupil parliament is represented by two children per class and every form has a captain and vice-captain.
-A team of three SEND teachers ensures all pupils’ specific needs are met.
+The pupil parliament has a chairperson and secretary (both appointed via an interview with the head of the upper school), with two representatives from each upper school year group.
+Every form also has a captain and vice-captain.
+A team of four SEND teachers ensures all pupils’ specific needs are met.
+Mr Boyle also attends to staff wellbeing – ‘I’m passionate about looking after my staff,’ he tells us.
+Everyone can take an annual Happy Day to do with as they wish, whether it's to attend a wedding, celebrate an anniversary or just take a day to themselves.

 And finally....